Sukhvinder Singh Sukhu: Early life

-Sukhvinder Singh Sukhu was born on 27 March 1964 in the village of Bhavran, Po Kitpal, tehsil Nadaun, Hamirpur district, the son of Late Shri Rasil Singh.
+Sukhvinder Singh Sukhu was born in a Rajput family on 27 March 1964 in the village of Bhavran, Po Kitpal, tehsil Nadaun, Hamirpur district, the son of Late Shri Rasil Singh, a bus driver for the Himachal Pradesh Transport Corporation, and Sansar Dei, a housewife.
 He pursued his education and earned an M.A. and L.L.B.
 Sukhvinder Singh married Kamlesh Thakur, and they have two daughters.

 In his early life, Sukhvinder Singh Sukhu demonstrated leadership qualities during his college years.
 He was elected as the Class Representative (CR) at Government Degree College, Sanjauli, Shimla, from 1982 to 1983.
 His leadership roles continued with his election as the General Secretary and later as the President of Government Degree College, Sanjauli, Shimla, for the years 1983-1984 and 1984-1985, respectively.
 He was also elected as the Department Representative (DR) for the Law Department at Himachal Pradesh University in 1985-1986.

 Political career

 Sukhvinder Singh Sukhu's political journey began as a student activist when he joined the National Student Union of India (NSUI), the student arm of the Congress.
 He was elected as the State President of NSUI from 1989 to 1995.
 His commitment to political and social work continued as he became the General Secretary of the State Youth Congress from 1995 to 1998 and later its President from 1998 to 2008.

 In addition to his role in student and youth politics, Sukhvinder Singh Sukhu served as a Councillor in the Municipal Corporation, Shimla, for two terms from 1993-1998 and 1998-2003.

 His leadership within the Congress Party progressed as he took on the role of General Secretary of Pradesh Congress Committee from 2008 to 2012.
 Subsequently, he became the President of Pradesh Congress Committee, leading the state unit of the party from January 8, 2013, to 11 January 2019.